LLNL/RAJA/docs/sphinx/user_guide/feature/view.rst

    RAJA::View<dataType T, RAJA::Layout<DIM>> Aview(A, N1, ..., Nn);

 The ``RAJA::View`` is templated on data type and layout (``RAJA::Layout``).
-The arguments for the instantization of the view are the pointer to the data and the length of each dimension (i.e. ``N1, N2, ..., Nn``).
+The arguments for the instantization of the view are the pointer to the data and the stride of each dimension (i.e. ``N1, N2, ..., Nn``).
 Accessing the entries may then be done through the following accessor ::

    Aview(x2,x1)